luccas-specht/luccas-specht1/README.md

 </strong>
 </p>
 <strong>
-  Today, i develop principally on ReactJs with NextJs and TypeScript, but i'm a curious about software solutions and new technologies
+  Today, i develop principally on ReactJs with NextJs and TypeScript, but i'm a curious about software solutions and new technologies.
 </strong>

 ### 📫 You can find me on: